|

 DRAFT PICKS

 a.
-Only NABL Draft picks can be traded and can only be done one draft at a time, meaning picks from the 2006 NABL Draft cannot be traded until the conclusion of the 2005 NABL Draft, and so on. b.
+Only NABL Draft picks can be traded and can only be done one draft at a time, meaning picks from the 2011 NABL Draft cannot be traded until the conclusion of the 2010 NABL Draft, and so on. b.
 Draft picks cannot be used as players to be named later in any trade. c.
-Any compensatory picks that are awarded in the NABL Draft cannot be traded. d.
-Minor League Draft picks and Expansion Draft picks cannot be traded.
+Any compensatory picks that are awarded in the NABL Draft cannot be traded.

 RESTRICTED FREE AGENTS